Ramallah: Jordanian and Israeli occupation

 During the Six-Day War in 1967, Israel captured Ramallah from Jordan, imposing a military closure and conducting a census a few weeks later.
 Every person registered in the census was given an Israeli identity card which allowed the bearer to continue to reside there.
 Those who were abroad during the census lost their residency rights.
 Because of Israeli control of the West Bank and Gaza Strip, for the first time in 19 years, residents of Ramallah could freely visit the Gaza Strip, as well as Israel, and engage in commerce there.

-Unlike the Jordanians, Israel did not offer citizenship to the residents.
+Unlike the Jordanians, Israel did not offer citizenship to the residents, who remained Jordanian citizens until 1988.
 Ramallah residents were issued permits to work in Israel, but did not gain the rights associated with Israeli citizenship.
 The city remained under Israeli military rule for more than four decades.
 The Israeli Civil Administration (CA), established in 1981, was in charge of civilian and day-to-day services such as issuing permission to travel, build, export or import, and host relatives from abroad.
 The CA reprinted Jordanian textbooks for distribution in schools but did not update them.
 The CA was in charge of tax collection and land expropriation, which sometimes included Israeli seizure of olive groves that Arab villagers had tended for generations.

 According to the Israeli Human Rights activists, the development of Jewish settlements in the Ramallah area, such as Beit El and Psagot, prevented the expansion of the city and cut it off from the surrounding Arab villages.
 As resistance increased, Ramallah residents who were members of the Palestine Liberation Organization were jailed or deported to neighboring countries.
 The popular uprising known as the First Intifada erupted in December 1987, protesting against the continued Israeli occupation.

 Ramallah residents were among the early joiners of the First Intifada.
 The Intifada Unified Leadership, an umbrella organization of various Palestinian factions, distributed weekly bulletins on the streets of Ramallah with a schedule of the daily protests, strikes and action against Israeli patrols in the city.
 At the demonstrations, tires were burned in the street, and the crowds threw stones and Molotov cocktails.
 The IDF responded with tear gas and rubber bullets.
 Schools in Ramallah were forcibly shut down, and opened gradually for a few hours a day.
 The Israelis conducted house arrests, imposing curfews that restricted travel and exports in what Palestinians regarded as collective punishment.
 In response to the closure of schools, residents organized home schooling sessions to help students make up missed material; this became one of the few symbols of civil disobedience.
 Following the Oslo Accords, the Israeli army abandoned the Mukataa in December 1995 and withdrew to the city outskirts.
-The newly established Palestinian Authority assumed civilian and security responsibility for the city, which was designated "Area A" under the accords.
+The newly-established Palestinian Authority assumed civilian and security responsibility for the city, which was designated "Area A" under the accords.